cdot/CBOR/README.md

 of one of the existing tag handlers.
 If you generate pull request for your new handler, please ensure you provide a mocha test for it and test the interaction with the other handlers.

+## Streams
+You can also use the encoder and decoder on streams.
+See the code documentation for details.